Retrieval-based Knowledge Augmented Vision Language Pre-training: Experiment Results

 Another advantage of our model is its ability to retrieve knowledge from multiple modalities like images.
 In order to study the necessity of visual knowledge retrieval, we perform an ablation study to see the impact of knowledge retrieval.
 As can be seen, the performance drop of textual retrieval is more severe on the OK-VQA dataset.
 This is understandable because images contain more information that is not covered by text, especially in the downstream tasks.
 Thus, it is necessary to retrieve knowledge from images to better facilitate the fusion of knowledge and multi-modal data.

-\paragraph{Effect of pre-training objectives}
+\subsubsection{\textbf{Effect of pre-training objectives}}

 In order to study the contributions of different pre-training objectives, we investigated the four pre-training objective combinations.
 We report their fine-tuned results on the OK-VQA dataset in Table \ref{ab-result}.
 As can be seen, only with MLM, our model only achieves an accuracy of 54.38, which slightly lags behind the baseline models (ALBEF and BLIP).
 Adding MVM and ITC both substantially improves the pre-trained model’s performance.
 And the proposed LinkPred further enhances the model by reasoning complex world knowledge.
 Finally, our model achieves a 1.94\% and 4.15\% relative accuracy gain over the baseline REVIVE and BLIP respectively.
+The ablation study demonstrates the effectiveness and complementarity of each self-supervised task.